 You will need to have submitted a portfolio review form (approved by your PA) to the Graduate Office before you can obtain the add code necessary to register for BCULST 510 Engaging Cultural Studies – the first core course in Year 2.

 Capstone Pre-proposal and Advisor Nomination

 You should consult with your PA to help identify and rank your nominations for a Capstone Advisor (CA); it often helps (but is not required) if you have also been in contact with any potential CAs.
-By the end of week 5, you will have to submit your three rank-ordered choices for CA together with a capstone pre-proposal (i.e. a 150 word abstract of your research topic, design and plans for completion).
+By early to mid-May, you will have to submit your three rank-ordered choices for CA together with a capstone pre-proposal.
 This petition will be reviewed by the Cultural Studies faculty coordinator who will assign you a CA based on faculty availability and goodness of fit.

 Students will be notified as soon as possible who their CA is.
 At which time – and before the end of the quarter – you should set up a meeting with your new CA to outline your next steps, including work to be completed over the summer, and paying special attention to any requirements for progress toward the capstone proposal.